rbb-dev/Open-WebUI-maintenance/README.md

 # Open WebUI Maintenance Pipe

 Open WebUI Maintenance is a chat-first function/pipe for [Open WebUI](https://github.com/open-webui/open-webui) administrators.
-It scans uploaded files, cross-checks chats and knowledge bases, audits on-disk storage, and produces usage summaries so you can keep deployments tidy without leaving the UI.
+It scans uploaded files, cross-checks chats and knowledge bases, audits on-disk storage, repairs malformed chats, and produces usage summaries so you can keep deployments tidy without leaving the UI.
 The result is a concise Markdown report (plus optional cleanup helpers) you can drop straight into tickets or runbooks.

-Unlike destructive clean-up scripts, this pipe never deletes anything—it simply answers the question “which files are safe to purge?” and leaves the remediation step in your hands.
+Unlike destructive clean-up scripts, every mutation requires the literal `confirm` keyword (`db-clean-missing-files`, `db-clean-orphan-files`, `storage-clean`, `chat-repair`).
+You stay in control of scope, limits, and sequencing.

 ---